TimBoleslawsky/data-science-vault/Notes/Inference.md

-After defining a mathematical model and estimating its parameters ([[Basics of Probability and Statistics for Data Science#Connecting Probability and Statistics to Modeling]]) we can use it to do inference.
+After defining a mathematical model and estimating its parameters ([Connecting Probability and Statistics to Modeling](Basics%20of%20Probability%20and%20Statistics%20for%20Data%20Science.md#connecting-probability-and-statistics-to-modeling)) we can use it to do inference.
 Inference is the _interpretation of parameter estimates under uncertainty_:
 - Frequentist → uncertainty comes from sampling distribution.
 - Bayesian → uncertainty comes from both the sample and what you knew before seeing the data (the prior).
 ## Different Types of Inference